dwwhalen/visual-testing-sandbox/BLOG.md

 So, what’s the big deal with visual testing, and how is it different from functional testing?

-Visual testing is all about comparing what a web page actually looks like with an expected (baseline) image.
-Unlike functional testing, which checks if your app *works* as expected, visual testing focuses on how your app *looks*.
-You want to be sure that everything on the screen appears exactly as it should.
+Visual testing is all about comparing an ACTUAL web page to an EXPECTED (baseline) image.
+Unlike functional testing, which checks if your app *works* as expected, visual testing focuses on how your web pages *look*.

 Many times visual testing is done manually, but you can (and should) automate it where appropriate using tools like Playwright.

 While Playwright is known for functional testing, it also comes with a really straightforward API that lets you take screenshots and compare them to baseline images automatically.
 This way, you can easily make sure your app looks just right without spending hours staring at the screen yourself.

 # Visual Testing Challenges

 Visual testing can be super useful, but like anything else, it has its challenges.
 Here are two big ones:

 ## Challenge #1: Consistent Looks Across Browsers/OS/viewport
 One of the trickiest parts of visual testing is making sure your app looks good across different browsers, operating systems, and screen resolutions.
-What looks perfect on your MacBook might not look the same on a Windows PC or a mobile device.
+What looks perfect in Chrome on your MacBook might not look great in Safari on your iPhone 12.

 ## Challenge #2: Dynamic Content
 Web apps often have dynamic content that changes frequently.
 This makes maintaining baseline images for visual testing a bit of a headache.